 • diabetics or people with other metabolic disorders;

-• patients receiving chemotherapy or cytotoxic drugs that suppress the immune system.
+• patients receiving chemotherapy or cytostatics that suppress the immune system.

-In the presence of pathological processes in the body, experts recommend that a person protect himself from the flu and do it using the drug Vaxigrip.
+If there are pathological processes in the body, experts recommend that a person protect himself from the flu and do so using the drug Vaxigrip.

-As you know, the influenza virus in the course of its life releases a dangerous toxin that can impair the functioning of internal organs.
-In people suffering from concomitant pathologies, this harmful substance potentiates the exacerbation of chronic conditions and causes the development of complications from the affected tissues.
+As you know, the influenza virus, during its life, releases a dangerous toxin that can impair the functioning of internal organs.
+In people suffering from concomitant pathologies, this harmful substance potentiates the exacerbation of chronic conditions and causes the development of complications in the affected tissues.

 Instructions for use of the Vaxigrip vaccine

-The annotation that is attached to the vaccine indicates the main dosages of the drug:
+The annotation that comes with the vaccine indicates the main dosages of the drug:

-• children from 6 months to three years old are injected with 0.25 ml of the solution;
+• children from 6 months to three years are administered 0.25 ml of solution;

-• children after three years and adults who have not previously been vaccinated, the vaccine is administered at a dose of 0.5 ml twice with an interval of one month;
+• for children over three years of age and adults who have not previously been vaccinated, the vaccine is administered in a dose of 0.5 ml twice with an interval of one month;

-• children from three years old and adult patients who have, are vaccinated at a dose of 0.5 ml once.
+• Children from three years of age and adult patients who have the vaccine are given a dose of 0.5 ml once.

-It is forbidden to use the drug if it takes the form of a cloudy liquid or has any inclusions, foreign particles, sediment.
+It is forbidden to use the drug if it takes the form of a cloudy liquid or has any inclusions, foreign particles, or sediment.
 The vaccine solution is administered intramuscularly or deep under the skin.
-Avoid getting the immune drug into the vascular bed, that is, do not administer the solution intravenously.
+You should avoid getting the immune drug into the vascular bed, that is, do not administer the solution intravenously.

-In the case of a set of the drug from the ampoule, you need to take it in the required amount, and dispose of the rest of the liquid.
+If you take the drug from an ampoule, you need to take it in the required quantity and dispose of the remaining liquid.
 Immediately before use, the vaccine should be warmed to room temperature and shaken well until a homogeneous composition is obtained.

-After the introduction of the vaccine, the patient develops a reliable humoral and cellular immunity lasting 1 year.
+After administration of the vaccine, the patient develops reliable humoral and cellular immunity lasting 1 year.

-In our country, an injection of Vaxigrip is advised to be given at the beginning of autumn, which will avoid possible infection.
+In our country, it is recommended to give a Vaxigrip injection at the beginning of autumn, which will avoid possible infection.

 Contraindications for use

-The main limitations to the use of Vaxigrip are:
+The main restrictions on the use of Vaxigrip are:

-• availability of information about previous episodes of vaccination;
+• availability of information about previous vaccination episodes;

-• acute diseases that are accompanied by fever and catarrhal phenomena;
+• acute diseases that are accompanied by fever and catarrhal symptoms;

 • exacerbation of chronic pathology;